 Selling Activity Folder Organization

 As you can see, it's not rocket science.
 Still, it did (surprisingly) take a lot of mental energy to nail down an organizational system that would be consistent, logical, and easy for me to follow.
-I could have tried organizing my properties by parcel number, address, or some other bizarre method, but these other ways just didn't seem to click in my brain, which is why I landed on the above structure.
+I could have tried organizing my properties by parcel number, address, or some other bizarre method, but these other ways didn't seem to click in my brain, so I landed on the above structure.

 What This System Doesn't Do